-Menial entertainment - refrain from it
+1. Menial entertainment - have nothing of it

 Both fun, developed humour, grace of external brilliance, and meaningful functions in life may show up to reflect profound prudence in time.
 Besides, environment helps some people and many an expressive artist so that he doesn't become a shame to any close ones.